The Bankrate promise

 4. Find the best place for your cash

-Savers who already have a hefty sum of money in an emergency fund may also now want to start thinking about locking in those elevated yields for the longer haul by opening a 2-year or 5-year certificate of deposit.
-Banks often don’t wait for the Fed to cut rates before lowering their own yields.
+Consumers who already have an emergency fund may even want to start thinking about locking in those elevated yields for the longer haul by opening a 2-year or 5-year certificate of deposit.
+Savings account yields are variable, and banks often don’t wait for the Fed to cut rates before lowering their own yields.

 5. Think about recession-proofing your finances